AElfProject/AElf/docs-sphinx/getting-started/development-environment/environment-setup.md

 Dependencies
 ============

-Before you jump in to the guides and tutorials you'll need to install the following tools and frameworks.
+Before you jump in to the getting started and tutorials you'll need to install the following tools and frameworks.

 For most of these dependencies we provide ready-to-use command line